Loading non-Maxwellian Velocity Distributions in Particle Simulations: Ring and Shell distributions

 Here, $V$ is the ring velocity, $\theta_\parallel$ and $\theta_\perp$ are parallel and perpendicular characteristic velocities, and $\mathrm{erfc}(x)$ is the complementary error function.
 The perpendicular and parallel components are independent.
 The parallel component is assumed to be a Maxwellian.
 In the context of the solar wind, $V$ corresponds to the solar-wind speed in the perpendicular direction.
-The pressures and the energy density are given by \citep{kumar97}
+The pressures, the energy density, and the pressure anisotropy are given by \citep{kumar97}